No one wants to be the bearer of bad news.

 Because while price increases and production delays aren’t the most popular topics to discuss, they also give you the opportunity to strengthen relationships with your clients by treating them like the valued business partners they are.

-If you want to deliver bad news and still come out looking like a hero, follow my tips below.
+If you want to deliver bad news and still come out looking like a hero, follow these time-tested tips:

 Deliver your message as soon as possible, preferably face-to-face or over the phone.
 Don’t hide behind an email (and definitely don’t send it over a text message).
 Your client deserves respect and speed, and no one wants to feel like they’re being hidden from the truth.
 Communicate the issue as soon as you can to avoid raising suspicion or concern.